nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

      - 1.b.i.
 It loops through all input cells using the current cheque lock script, if any of the inputs' `since` is not zero, the cheque lock returns with an error state.

      - 1.b.ii.
-It loops through all output cells using the receiver lock hash, if the sum of the output cells capacity is not equal to the sum of the cheque input cells capacity, the cheque lock returns with an error state
+It loops through all output cells using the sender lock hash, if the sum of the output cells capacity is not equal to the sum of the cheque input cells capacity, the cheque lock returns with an error state

    - 1.c.
 If the provided signature is valid with the sender secp256k1 public key hash, then: